tauasa/tui-java/README.md

 To build: `mvn clean install`

 # Warning
 Not suitable for production use.
-Multiple vulnerabilities exist in the following dependncies:
+Multiple vulnerabilities exist in the following dependencies:
 - org.springframework:spring-core:4.1.2.RELEASE
 - commons-lang:commons-lang:2.1
 - com.google.guava:guava